Lightweight markup language

 A lightweight markup language (LML), also termed a simple or humane markup language, is a markup language with simple, unobtrusive syntax.
 It is designed to be easy to write using any generic text editor and easy to read in its raw form.
 Lightweight markup languages are used in applications where it may be necessary to read the raw document as well as the final rendered output.

 For instance, a person downloading a software library might prefer to read the documentation in a text editor rather than a web browser.
-Another application for such languages is to provide for data entry in web-based publishing, such as weblogs and wikis, where the input interface is a simple text box.
+Another application for such languages is to provide for data entry in web-based publishing, such as blogs and wikis, where the input interface is a simple text box.
 The server software then converts the input into a common document markup language like HTML.

 History

 Lightweight markup languages were originally used on text-only displays which could not display characters in italics or bold, so informal methods to convey this information had to be developed.
 This formatting choice was naturally carried forth to plain-text email communications.
 Console browsers may also resort to similar display conventions.

 In 1986 international standard SGML provided facilities to define and parse lightweight markup languages using grammars and tag implication.
 The 1998 W3C XML is a profile of SGML that omits these facilities.
 However, no SGML document type definition (DTD) for any of the languages listed below is known.